MGM casino passes test run ahead of grand opening

 The Massachusetts Gaming Commission on Wednesday granted formal approval for the grand opening of MGM Springfield on Friday.

 Commission officials observed dry runs of gambling operations Aug.
-16 and 20 at the $960 million casino, hotel and entertainment complex.
+16 and Aug.
+20 at the $960-million casino, hotel and entertainment complex.

 The commission says it will continue to monitor casino operations post-opening and issue a final operations certificate in September.